Magikarp Pokémon Trading Card (2018)

 Japanese MythologyAncient to present

-Magikarp's journey from a weak fish to a powerful dragon-like creature (Gyarados) mirrors the ancient Asian myth of a carp swimming upstream to become a dragon.
+Magikarp's journey from a weak 'fish' to a powerful 'dragon' (Gyarados) mirrors the ancient Asian legend of the carp leaping over the Dragon Gate to transform into a dragon.
+This myth emphasizes perseverance and reward for overcoming adversity.

 Meaning Through Time